 Pennebaker’s talents as a young filmmaker went far beyond the technical.
 In films like “David” and “Jane,” Pennebaker’s long camera holds and penetrating closeups created a deep, psychological bond with the films’ characters.
 That distinctive style is part of the art in “Crisis: Behind a Presidential Commitment.”
 Pennebaker, along with Greg Shuker who produced the film and took sound, are the only two independent filmmakers to ever shoot inside the Oval Office witnessing a President making real decisions.

 Pennebaker left Drew Associates in 1963 and formed his own company with his one-time mentor, Richard Leacock.
-The recipient of a Lifetime Achievement Academy Award, Pennebaker went on to make such landmark documentaries as Dont Look Back, and along with his filmmaking partner Chris Hegedus, The War Room.
+The recipient of a Lifetime Achievement Academy Award, Pennebaker went on to make such landmark documentaries as Dont Look Back, and along with his filmmaking and life partner Chris Hegedus, The War Room.